|Table of contents|

 PJT: Are there perhaps networks trained so as to make them more helpful to weaker players (if that is possible)?

 For analysing games between very unequal players on high handicaps, the win rate is often not very useful: Black will start with a very high probability of winning (above 99% for 6 stones), and gradually lose his advantage, but this will have relatively little effect on the win rate unless and until the game becomes roughly level.
 At this point the win rate will plunge dramatically to about 50% and, unless Black is able to hold his own, it will continue down to near 0%.
-To deal with this, use the ‘h’ command to show the advantage in handicap stones.
+To deal with this, use the ‘h’ command to show the advantage in handicap stones or (from version 0.7) use KataGo as the engine and attend to the expected score instead.

 Some remarks (about LeelaZero)